 If you think you are suffering from a serious or life-threatening illness or injury, call 999 or go to your nearest Emergency Department.
 For North Tyneside residents, the nearest Emergency Department will usually be the Royal Victoria Infirmary in Newcastle, or the Northumbria Healthcare Specialist Emergency Care Hospital at Cramlington.

-From 1 October 2018, our Emergency Departments will be for emergencies only.
+From 1 October 2018, our Emergency Departments are for emergencies only.
 Patients who walk into an Emergency Department with less serious problems, such as coughs, colds, and general aches and pains, will be referred back to an appointment with primary care.
-Make sure you don’t have a wasted journey – If it’s not an emergency, call NHS 111 for help and advice first.